erg6437/RSV-Evolution/README.md

 # Introduction #
 This repository was created to share the metadata and accompanying .R and .ipynb scripts that were used to created main and supplementary figures in Rios-Guzman & Almohtadi 2026 (submitted).
 The following types of information are provided in this GitHub:
-This repository was curated to store scripts needed to generate both main and supplementary figures in Rios-Guzman et. al. 2023 (unpublished).
-The following data* are provided:

-1. Citywide and National epidemiological data (case counts, detections, percent positivity, etc.) are provided in the Data folder.

-2. NCBI Accession IDs for sequences used for phylogenetic and phylodynamic analysis
+1. List of NCBI Accession Numbers and fasta files used for phylogenetic and temporal phylodynamic analysis

-3. Output files for HyPhy Mixed Effects Model of Evolution (MEME) and A Fast, Unconstrained Bayesian AppRoximation for Inferring Selection (FUBAR)

-4. Codes (.ipynb & .r) used for the analysis of the aforementioned data sets
+2. Code (.ipynb & .R) used for the analysis and visualization of the figures

 Note: Clinical metadata and demographic information used for analysis and generated figures are not provided as per IRB constraints

 # Significance and Findings #

-* Shifts in diagnostic testing to rapid test use and to capture SARS-CoV-2 infection after 2020 contributed to increased outpatient encounters

-* Genomic surveillance and paired clinical data reveal a statistically significant association between RSV-A infections and ICU admission

-* We identified a predominant monophyletic RSV-B cluster post-implementation of COVID-19-related nonpharmaceutical interventions (NPIs) which contains mutations with the potential to confer resistance to monoclonal antibody therapeutic Nirsevimab
+* Breakthrough infections in our retrospective cohort study were associated with only a few select clades.

+* Paired genotyping and clinical metadata revealed a trend towards increased hospitalization in infants with nirsevimab administration who had an RSV infection in their second RSV season.

+* Temporal phylodynamics revealed potential viral kinetic differences among transmission clusters comprised of the predominant RSV-A clades in the 2024-2025 RSV season.

+* Transmission clusters, as defined by more than 15 sequences with stringent genetic distance cutoffs, were only apparent in our pediatric cohort.

+* Most clades circulating in the 2024-2025 RSV season had minimal variation in cell entry function and monoclonal antibody susceptibility.

 # Study Design

-Through a single center retrospective cohort study, we examined the RSV genetic diversity over a 14-year period in Chicago, Illinois, USA.
-Between 2009 to 2023, clinical metadata of 8,516 patient encounters were captured through Northwestern Medicine's Electronic Data Warehouse (EDW) repository.
-From 2017 to December 30th 2022, 551 residual diagnostic swabs were collected from RSV-positive patients, of which 220 were successfully utilized for RSV whole-genome sequencing.
+Through a dual-center retrospective cohort study, we characterized RSV viral population dynamics over 2 years (2023-2025) in Chicago, Illinois, USA.
+We conducted this study among adult and pediatric patients who tested positive for RSV via PCR diagnostic tests at Northwestern Medicine (NM) hospital systems and Lurie Children's Hospital (LCH).
+From the NM system, we collected 209 RSV-positive residual nasopharyngeal swab diagnostic specimens from June 2023 through February 2025.
+From LCH, we collected 1,235 RSV-positive residual diagnostic specimens from November 2024 to April 2025, from which we sub-sampled 591 specimens by age, sex, and epidemiological week for sample processing and sequencing.
+Overall, we generated 420 RSV whole-genome sequences which were used for subsequent analysis.

 # Dependencies
 ### Python Dependencies